-In this brand new Equine Permaculture series, All About Soils, we will ‘dig deeper into soils’ and explore what soils are, how soil is formed, the different types of soil and how they sustain life through the soil-food-web.
+Facts about Soil.
+In this Equine Permaculture series, All About Soils, we ‘dig deeper into soils’ and explore what soils are, how soil is formed, the different types of soil and how they sustain life through the soil-food-web.

 Soils are complex mixtures of minerals, water, air, organic matter, and numerous micro and macro-organisms that are the decaying remains of once-living things.
 It forms at the surface of land – think of it as the “skin of the earth.”

 The soil is perhaps the most overlooked, underrated, taken for granted, but major partner in growing plants.
-When managing pastures, how many horse and property owners have passed over getting to know their soil – reading up on soil facts – in favour of pasture planning and management?
+When managing pastures, how many horse and property owners have passed over getting to know their soil – reading up on facts about soil – in favour of pasture planning and management?

 What is soil?

 Like many common words, the word ‘soil’ has several meanings.
 The word is also known as ‘dirt’, ‘waste’ or ‘earth’.
 In its traditional meaning, soil is the natural medium for the growth of plants.

 Soil has also been defined by the FAO (Food and Agriculture Organization of the United Nations) as a natural body, consisting of layers (soil horizons) that are composed of solids (minerals and organic matter), liquid and gases, that occurs on the land surface, occupies space, and is characterised by one or both of the following: horizons, or layers, that are distinguishable from the initial material as a result of additions, losses, transfers and transformations of energy and matter, or the ability to support rooted plants in a natural environment.

 Lengthy definition, that.
 But, reading closely, soil has many things in it: nutrients, minerals, dead, decayed stuff, water and other liquids, and air and other gases.
 And, surprise, soil has horizons, just like the atmosphere, and each is easily identifiable from the other.
 We will explain these in a bit more detail further in this article.